Michael Linning: Author of the First Book of Napoleon

 The First Book of Napoleon is a pseudo-biblical work written under the pen name "Eliakim the Scribe".
 A pre-publication manuscript copy at the State Library of New South Wales identifies Michael Linning as the author.
 As a Writer to Her Majesty's Signet, Linning's role was very similar to the ancient biblical role of scribe.
-In addition, the pen name "Eliakim" may be a semordnilap of Michael (i.e. "Mikaile").
+In addition, the pen name "Eliakim" may be an anadrome of Michael (i.e. "Mikaile").

 In February 1810, the British Critic said they readily admitted that the language adopted by this book would be peculiarly effective on the minds of those pious Christians, in humble life, who were accustomed to read and revere their Bibles; but they thought that such persons stood, perhaps, in less need of the admonitions contained in this book than any others; while the price at which a book so elegantly printed could be sold would prevent it from falling into the hands of such persons.
 The British Critic said that they really regretted this circumstance because the book gave, in language with which such persons were best acquainted, a just view of the principles which led to the French Revolution, to the elevation of Buonaparte to the throne of the Bourbons, and to all the miseries under which Continental Europe had so long groaned; contrasting those miseries with the happiness Britons enjoyed under the mild government of George III.
 In 1908, The Nation described this pamphlet as being "very curious as well as rare".